Estimating Continuous Treatment Effects in Panel Data using Machine Learning with a Climate Application: Details of Estimation Procedure

 \subsection{Analytical vs. Numerical Derivative}

-We propose calculating the derivative analytically, as opposed to the numerical methods.
-In current DML and Auto DML papers, derivatives are computed using numerical differentiation.
-To explain what we mean by analytical vs numerical let's consider a function $\gamma(D,X)$, and let's say we have an estimate of this function $\hat{\gamma}(D,X)$ and we want to estimate the derivative at point $D = D_0$ and $X = X_0$.
-To estimate derivative numerically we could use Newton's difference quotient (also known as a first-order divided difference) and pick some small $h$.
+We propose calculating the derivative analytically, instead of using numerical methods.
+In current DML and ADML papers, derivatives are computed using numerical differentiation.
+To explain what we mean by analytical vs numerical, let's consider a function $\gamma(D,X)$, and let's say we have an estimate of this function $\hat{\gamma}(D,X)$ and we want to estimate the derivative at point $D = D_0$ and $X = X_0$.
+To estimate the derivative numerically, we could use Newton's difference quotient (also known as a first-order divided difference) and pick some small $h$.